NuGet/NuGetDocs/site/Docs/Reference/Package-Manager-Console-PowerShell-Reference.markdown

         Required: false

     <strong>-ProjectName</strong> <string>
         Specifies the project containing the project to update.
-If omitted, the default project is chosen.
+If omitted, all projects are updated.

         Required: false